mirage/mirage-www/tmpl/blog/mirage-entropy.md

 But such a thing is notoriously difficult to define.
 The above page opens with the following quote:

-"A random sequence is a vague notion... in which each term is unpredictable to the uninitiated and whose digits pass a certain number of tests traditional with statisticians"
+> A random sequence is a vague notion... in which each term is unpredictable to
+> the uninitiated and whose digits pass a certain number of tests traditional with
+> statisticians.

 The intuitive jigglyness is captured by [statistical randomness][wiki-statistical-randomness].
 We require each output, taken